With proper upkeep and weather conditions, your standard rubber commercial roof will last 40 to 50 years.

 Ease of Installation

 Properly installed rubber roofs make your roof seamless.
-When there are no seams in your roofing, it is more moisture-resistant and will be virtually leak-free.
+Without seams, your roofing is more moisture-resistant and virtually leak-free.

 Rubber roofs have the same properties as PVC, TPO, and other roofing materials that are more expensive to install.
 Again, it all comes down to the quality of the installation.